Mustang Coaching Staff

 Lisa Ryan works with the Mustangs’ hurdlers and distance runners.
 She is a graduate of the University of Iowa, where she earned NCAA All-America honors in field hockey.
 Ryan, a native of Fort Worth, Texas, was a state champion in the 100-meter hurdles and the 800-meters during her prep career.

-Ryan is a meteorologist for KMEG TV in Sioux City and is certified in personal training, core training, plyometrics, sprints, and zumba.
+Ryan was a former meteorologist for KMEG TV in Sioux City and is certified in personal training, core training, plyometrics, sprints, and zumba.

 Assistant Coach Stan Simpson

 Stan Simpson works with the Mustangs' hurdlers, weight throwers, and middle distance runners.

 Simpson was previously the head boy's track & field coach at Lawton-Bronson High School, where he led the Eagles to a state championship in 1991.
 Simpson coached Lawton-Bronson to 10 Maple Valley Conference championships in his 16 seasons as head coach.
 He received a state coach of the year award in 1991 and a regional coach of the year award in 1995.

 Simpson set a school record in the high hurdles during his prep career at Ogden High School in Iowa and was a four-year letterwinnner in track and football at Wayne State College.